Training-Free Generation of Protein Sequences from Small Family Alignments via Stochastic Attention: Deep Mutational Scanning Validation

 \section{Deep Mutational Scanning Validation}

 To assess whether SA-generated substitutions correspond to experimentally tolerated mutations, we cross-referenced the amino acid changes introduced by SA generation against published deep mutational scanning (DMS) datasets for two families: the PDZ domain (DLG4/PSD-95 PDZ3; McLaughlin et al.~\cite{mclaughlinSpatialArchitecture2012}) and the SH3 domain (GRB2 SH3; Faure et al.~\cite{faureDoubleDMS2022}).
-For each family, we identified the DMS reference protein in the Pfam seed alignment (DLG4\_RAT/313--391 for PDZ, GRB2\_CHICK/162--207 for SH3), mapped alignment positions to DMS coordinates, and classified each SA-generated substitution relative to the family consensus as experimentally tolerated ($\mathrm{DMS\_score\_bin}{=}1$) or deleterious ($\mathrm{DMS\_score\_bin}{=}0$) based on the published fitness data (Table~\ref{tab:dms}).
+For each family, we identified the DMS reference protein in the Pfam seed alignment, mapped alignment positions to DMS coordinates, and classified each SA-generated substitution relative to the family consensus as experimentally tolerated ($\mathrm{DMS\_score\_bin}{=}1$) or deleterious ($\mathrm{DMS\_score\_bin}{=}0$) based on the published fitness data (Table~\ref{tab:dms}).

-SA-generated substitutions were strongly enriched for experimentally tolerated mutations in both families.
-In the PDZ domain, $91.7\%$ of the $4{,}313$ matched substitutions were classified as tolerated, compared to an overall tolerance rate of $77.5\%$ in the DMS dataset ($1.18\times$ enrichment, binomial $p < 10^{-135}$).
-The continuous DMS fitness scores of SA-generated substitutions were also significantly higher than those of random single mutations (Mann-Whitney $p < 10^{-21}$, Cohen's $d{=}0.42$).
-In the SH3 domain, the enrichment was even stronger: $90.4\%$ of $2{,}396$ matched substitutions were tolerated versus $67.5\%$ overall ($1.34\times$ enrichment, binomial $p < 10^{-156}$), with a larger effect size on continuous fitness scores ($d{=}0.70$, $p < 10^{-55}$).
-These results demonstrate that the Boltzmann sampling procedure preferentially generates substitutions at positions and to residues that have been experimentally validated as functional, without any explicit fitness objective or training signal.
+Substitutions generated by stochastic attention were enriched for experimentally tolerated mutations in both families.
+In the PDZ domain, $91.7\%$ of the $4{,}313$ matched substitutions were classified as tolerated, compared to an overall tolerance rate of $77.5\%$ in the DMS dataset ($1.18\times$ enrichment, binomial $p < 10^{-134}$).
+The continuous DMS fitness scores of SA-generated substitutions were also significantly higher than those of random single mutations (Wilcoxon rank-sum $p < 10^{-20}$, Cohen's $d{=}0.42$).
+In the SH3 domain, the enrichment was larger: $90.4\%$ of $2{,}396$ matched substitutions were tolerated versus $67.5\%$ overall ($1.34\times$ enrichment, binomial $p < 10^{-155}$), with a larger effect size on continuous fitness scores ($d{=}0.70$, $p < 10^{-54}$).
+These results indicate that the Boltzmann sampling procedure preferentially generates substitutions at positions and to residues that are individually tolerated in single-mutant assays, without any explicit fitness objective or training signal.